KwatME/kwat/posts/Approach to the Patient with Neurologic Disease/index.md

 ![](image/localization_foot_problem.png)

-## Use affected anatomical groups to localize.
+## Localize using anatomical groups.

 <ol type="A">
   <li>Lesion in cerebral cortex (above the point of decussasion) affects head and ipsilateral body, because the signal from the cerebral cortex cannot cross to the other side.</li>